Occupational Therapy for Teens: What Helps Day to Day

 When ADHD or autism changes the OT plan

-With ADHD, the problem is often follow-through.
-Your teen may know the task but lose the thread halfway through.
-With autism, the harder part may be sensory overload, change, or the strain of moving through a day that feels unpredictable.
+With ADHD, the hardest part is often follow-through.
+Your teen may understand the task and still drift away from it halfway through, skip steps, or leave the routine unfinished.
+With autism, the bigger strain may come from sensory overload, sudden changes, or moving through a day that never feels predictable enough.

-That may mean shorter steps, clearer routines, less verbal prompting, or more practice in the same setting where the struggle shows up.
-ADHD may call for help starting and finishing tasks.
-Autism may call for a calmer setup, more warning before changes, or a clearer plan for what happens next.
+That may mean shorter steps, clearer routines, fewer verbal directions, or more practice in the exact setting where the struggle usually happens.
+A teen with ADHD may need more help starting and finishing tasks.
+A teen with autism may need quieter transitions, more warning before changes, or a clearer picture of what is coming next.

 When anxiety or learning problems are part of the routine